SimYiSY/DSI-Projects/project_1/code/ReadMe.md

 My recommended state will be Ohio, the reason being:
 * Low SAT participation, despite being part of SAT school day.
 * Not compulsory to take the ACT, but have to take either test to graduate
-* High student debt, would be more willing to take part in SAT school day
+* High states debt, would be more willing to take part in SAT school day
 * Has low SAT participation, therefore higher chance of participation growth
 * Unlike Minnesota, Ohio requires their students to take either ACT or SAT to graduate.